ENDscript 2.0

 Terms of use

-• ENDscript 2.x is developed and maintained by Patrice GOUET and Xavier ROBERT in the "Retroviruses and Structural Biochemistry" research team of the "Molecular Microbiology and Structural Biochemistry" laboratory (UMR5086 CNRS / Lyon University).
-ENDscript 2.x is a major upgrade of ENDscript 1.x, which was created by Patrice GOUET and Emmanuel COURCELLE.
+• ENDscript 2 is developed and maintained by Patrice GOUET and Xavier ROBERT in the "Retroviruses and Structural Biochemistry" research team of the "Molecular Microbiology and Structural Biochemistry" laboratory (UMR5086 CNRS / University Lyon 1).
+ENDscript 2 is a major upgrade of ENDscript 1.x, which was created by Patrice GOUET and Emmanuel COURCELLE.

 • ENDscript is provided as a service to the scientific community and can be used free of charge for research and educational purposes without restriction.

-• When publishing data resulting from usage of ENDscript, please use the following citation:
+• When publishing data resulting from the use of ENDscript, please use the following citation:

 • Robert, X. and Gouet, P. (2014) "Deciphering key features in protein structures with the new ENDscript server".
 Nucl.
 Acids Res.
 42(W1), W320-W324 - doi: 10.1093/nar/gku316 (freely accessible online).

-• Authors make no warranties regarding the correctness of the data.
-Their responsibility is limited to applying best efforts in providing the most reliable and accurate webservice.
-Authors have no responsibility for the use of results, data or information obtained through this server.
-This webservice is hosted on CNRS network and governed by French law.
-By visiting this site or using all or part of the site's features, users formally accept the application of French law.
-This website does not use cookies and uses encrypted HTTP.
-The client computer IP address as well as connection date and time are processed for usage statistics purpose.
-No other data are collected and no data are transmitted to third-party partners or sites.
+• The authors make no warranties regarding the correctness of the data.
+Their responsibility is limited to applying best efforts in providing the most reliable and accurate service.
+The authors are not responsible for the use of the results, data or information obtained from this server.
+This Web server is hosted on the CNRS network and governed by French law.
+By accessing this website or using all or part of its functions, users formally accept the application of French law.
+This website does not use tracking cookies or cookies that collect personal data for marketing or analytical purposes (see our 'Cookie Policy').
+This website uses an encrypted connection (HTTPS).
+The IP address of the client computer and the date and time of the connection are processed for usage statistics.
+No other data is collected and no data is transferred to third party partners or sites.

 ESPript is an SBGrid supported application